UTNuclearRoboticsPublic/GaTORS/README.md

 surface coverage applications.

 ## Contents
-**gators** is a ROS2-based package.
+**GaTORS** is a ROS2-based package.
 However, ROS is only neccessary for visualization; all game mechanics and execution are pure C++ that can be used independently.

 ## Requirements, Dependencies, and Building
 GaTORS is built and tested on a system running ROS2 Humble on Ubuntu 22.04.
 However, the project is written entirely in C++ and wrapped in a thin ROS wrapper for visualization purposes, so it can easily be compiled and run independently of ROS, just without the shown visualizations.